Net-Burst.Net

 Way Beyond Dolls

-We have devoted so many words to dolls solely because they are one example of a vast range of possible things that alters might crave that anyone with little understanding of alters could be tempted to dismiss as stupid or trivial.
+We have devoted so many words to dolls, solely because they are one example of a vast range of possible things that alters might crave that anyone with little understanding of alters could be tempted to dismiss as stupid or trivial.
 If you disregard anything that an alter indicates as being important to him/her, you could end up making the serious mistake of denying them what they – and hence you – need to heal.

-Other than God himself, the greatest expert in knowing what a specific alter needs in order to heal is that very alter.
+Other than God himself, the best clues to knowing what a specific alter needs in order to heal is in that very alter.
 Like all people, alters are individuals.
 They have unique past experiences that create unique needs.
 To highlight how critical it is to listen to each alter and not presume we know best, we will now seem to undo all our previous arguments about the benefits of dolls by stating that for a particular alter, a doll might not have the positive effect it has for other alters, and could actually hinder growth.
 If you would like to know what sort of experiences could cause an alter to react so differently to dolls, see Alters Differ.

 So our point is not that you should always give young alters dolls but that you should always take very seriously whatever they indicate is important to them, no matter how much it clashes with your own priorities and presumptions.